 - Temperature range needs to be converted from Celsius to Fahrenheit

-Overall the size of heater and style will depend on your individual needs and often comes down to maker choice.
-Fluval is a long established company with a fantastic reputation and often is the first choice for many aquarists.
+Overall the size of the heater and style will depend on your individual needs and often comes down to maker choice.
+Fluval is a long-established company with a fantastic reputation and often is the first choice for many aquarists.